Meet the Liberty Therapists

 LPC, LCPC

-Specialties: trauma/PTSD, crisis stabilization, suicidality, identity development, co-occurring disorders, mood and anxiety disorders, domestic violence, relationship issues
+Specialties: trauma/PTSD, crisis stabilization, suicidality, identity development, co-occurring mental health and substance use disorder, mood and anxiety disorders, domestic violence, relationship issues

 Population Focus: adolescents ages 12 and up, adults (women's and men's issues), older adults, LGBTQIA+, justice-involved individuals, military, first responders, racial and religious minorities